SimonMGarrett/colorifix-test/README.md

 1. Install everything with:

-`cd frontend` > `npm install` (The Vue CLI installer used NPM, so I'm sticking with it.)
+`cd frontend && npm install` (The Vue CLI installer used NPM, so I'm sticking with it.)

 2a.
 Compiling and hot-reloading for development:

-`yarn serve` - this will start on port 3088, which is important so I know where to point Cypress to run the end-to-end tests.
+`npm run serve` or `yarn serve` - this will start on port 3088, which is important so we know where to point Cypress to run the end-to-end tests.

 2b.
 Compiling and minification for production:

-`yarn build` (not that you'll need to)
+`npm run build` or `yarn build` (not that you'll need to)

 3. Running the tests: